lifesfun101/Offensive-Security/Helpful Material/OSCP Preparation Manual.md

 Cybrary: Advanced Penetration Testing - https://www.cybrary.it/course/advanced-penetration-testing/

           * I discovered this course much later than reading the book mentioned above.
-The course basically follows the exercises in the book and is narrated by the book's author, Georgia Weidman.
+            The course basically follows the exercises in the Penetration Testing book and is narrated by the book's author, Georgia Weidman.
 It's always nice to have 2 ways of learning.

 Cybrary: Web Application Penetration Testing - https://www.cybrary.it/course/web-application-pen-testing/